QuantumNuke75/Unofficial-Modding-Guide/_posts/2023-01-19-quickcook.md

 ![](/assets/RunEditorScriptingWidget.png)

 5. Fill out the configuration to match your setup for:
-	- Project Folder: Should be your covered bones folder etc containging the `.uproject`
+	- Project Folder: Should be your covered bones folder etc containing the `.uproject`
 	- Staging Folder: Should be the parent of the after-cooking copy folder which you use with UnrealPak.exe to create .paks.
 	> This should be the parent folder of your pakchunk99-YOURMOD folder etc.
 	- Unreal Engine Dir: Should be where your engine files for UE 4.27 are located.